 The agency recognizes specific services as licensed programs that may be added to a hospital's license: Burn Unit, Stroke Center, Neonatal Intensive Care Services, and Adult Cardiovascular Services.
 To receive a designation, a hospital must submit a licensure application with evidence of compliance with the statutory and rule requirements as applicable.
 An application may be made by downloading the Health Care Licensing Application Hospitals.

-All licensed hospitals that operate burn units under Section 408.0361(2), F.S., must comply with the “Guidelines for the Operation of Burn Centers” published by the American College of Surgeons, Committee on Trauma.
-These guidelines are available at: http://www.ameriburn.org/Chapter14.pdf [PDF].
+All licensed hospitals that operate burn units under Subsection 395.1055(17), F.S., must comply with the verification criteria of the American Burn Association.
+The criteria is available at http://www.ameriburn.org.
 Initial designations will be listed as provisional until the verification process with the American Burn Association is complete.

 As specified in Section 395.3038, Florida Statutes, the Agency lists hospitals providing evidence of stroke center certification through a nationally recognized certifying organization.
 The designations listed by the Agency include Acute Stroke Ready Centers, Thrombectomy-capable Stroke Centers, Primary Stroke Centers and Comprehensive Stroke Centers.